MuhammetAkcann/Trident-Dehazing-Network/README.md

+-If you are going to use torch 1.5+ compile DCNv2's latest version via "https://github.com/jinfagang/DCNv2_latest"

 -The main fork did not have the train code.
 I have added training file.
 Used loss is MSE different than the main fork.

 -The main fork did not have the patching the input images I have added a patch.py to patch input images for training procces